 Group 2 products for the Clearfield system perform well with coarse sprays.
 Treat crops during warm weather when weeds are actively growing and soil moisture is adequate for rapid growth.
 Under cool or dry conditions, control of some weeds may be severely reduced and the risk of crop injury increases.
 Do not spray Group 2s if temperatures of 5°C or lower are forecast within 3 days of application.

-Crop staging: The application window is 2- to 7-leaf stage of the crop for Ares, and 2- to 6-leaf stage for other IMI products.
+Crop staging: The application window is 2- to 7-leaf stage of the crop for Ares (imazamox and imazapyr), and 2- to 6-leaf stage for other IMI products.
 Growers have various product choices, with several different tank mix partners.
 Ares can be applied only once per season (no split applications) and cannot be followed by a related product.
-However, Ares with imazapyr has some flushing weed control from residual soil activity.
+However, imazapyr in Ares has some flushing weed control from residual soil activity.